Mike Ford Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Astros pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.

-- The Astros have a 3.78 team ERA that ranks third among all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.81).

+- Astros pitchers combine to surrender 151 total home runs at a clip of 1.2 per game (to rank 18th in the league).

+- Brown (9-8) is looking for his 10th win when he gets the starting nod for the Astros in his 23rd start of the season.
+He's put together a 4.24 ERA in 125 1/3 innings pitched, with 138 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.